XabhayX/mnnit/README.md

-file is too large to be directly uploaded on github this repo will be deleted/updated soon after the evaluation, as it contains sensitive info
+file is too large to be directly uploaded on github.
+This repo will be deleted/updated soon after the evaluation, as it contains sensitive info